learn-co-curriculum/angular-forms-readme/README.md

 You can see here that we have an error in our input - it's required, and not filled in!
 We can see all the individual errors that the input fails on in `$error`, but also get a general value on whether or not our field is valid by looking at `$valid`.

-Let's display the error in the view, if the user exists our input and still leaves it blank.
+Let's display the error in the view, if the user exits our input and still leaves it blank.
 We can do this by combining the `$touched` and `$error.required` values.

 ```html
 <form name="form">